CANTERBURY DISTRICT

 **PARANORMAL ACTIVITY

-A phantom cat that rubs itself against customers' legs with faint mewling sounds.
+Another report features a phantom cat that rubs against customers’ legs, emitting faint mewling sounds.

-Another ghost is that of a chambermaid who died in the 1863 fire.
-The roof collapsed, killing her instantly, and her ghostly apparition was seen looking sorrowful outside the pub, or could it be Mary Hooper who hung herself and her inquest held at the pub the following day?
+Another ghostly presence is that of a young female.
+Her apparition was seen looking sorrowful outside the pub.
+Could it be 15-year-old Mary Hooper, who, in February 1843.
+She had been a live-in servant at the Taphouse for two months.
+Her days began early, tending to the chores that ensured the comfort of the inn's guests; she fetched water and polished silverware.
+She was found by her mistress, Mrs. Gambier, when she hadn't appeared in the morning, and found her hanging by the neck in an outhouse adjoining the tap room.
+Her inquest was held at the Taphouse the following day.
 There was no evidence that any quarrel had occurred between her and anyone else, and she was described as a steady, good-tempered girl.
 After a lengthy consultation, the jury returned a verdict that the deceased destroyed herself while in a fit of temporary insanity.

 3. WHITE HART INN